 What is the purpose of the Minister’s discretionary power?

-Before 1 July 2006, the Minister had no authority to override the requirements of the pharmacy location rules.
-The Minister was therefore unable to intervene in unforeseen or unique circumstances arising from the application of the pharmacy location rules.
+The Minister can intervene in unforeseen or unique circumstances arising from the application of the pharmacy location rules.

 Can’t the Minister just amend the pharmacy location rules if they’re not working?

 The Minister will amend the pharmacy location rules if clear problems are identified.
 However, amending the rules in response to individual cases would be neither timely nor efficient.